-Some spots on the skin are nothing to worry about, whereas others can be deadly if not treated early.
-The successful treatment of skin cancer, particularly melanoma relies heavily on early detection.
+Some spots on the skin are nothing to worry about, but others can be deadly if not detected and treated early.
+When it comes to the successful treatment of skin cancer—particularly melanoma— early detection is critical.
 To give yourself the best chance of catching skin cancer in its early stages, you need to know what to look out for.

 Types of cancerous spots

 There are three common types of skin cancers—basal cell carcinoma, squamous cell carcinoma, and melanoma—and they can all look quite different.
 Below are some examples of each kind for your reference:

 Basal cell carcinoma

 Basal cell carcinoma (BCC) accounts for about 70 per cent of all keratinocyte cancers (or non-melanoma skin cancer) diagnoses.
 These types of skin cancers grow slowly over months or years and having one BCC increases your risk of developing another.

 BCC usually develops on sun-exposed areas, although they can appear anywhere on the body.
 You might first notice it as a pearly or shiny lump, or scaly area that is pale fleshy tone, pink or darker red in colour.
 This type of cancerous spot can become inflamed and ulcerate, and some seem to partially heal then flare up again.

 See your doctor if you suspect you have a BCC.

 Squamous cell carcinoma

 Squamous cell carcinoma (SCC) accounts for about 30 per cent of remaining keratinocyte cancer diagnoses.
 These skin cancers can grow very quickly over the course of weeks or months, and are more common as you get older.
 Although rare, they do have the ability to spread if not treated early, particularly if on the face.